 Quickly link your eBay account to your GoDaddy Online Store, so you never need to worry about selling the same piece twice.

 Type your name in the box to see if your domain is available

 Once that’s done, the easiest and quickest way to get a website up is by using a site builder.
 Just customize a pre-built theme like the one above with your own text and photos.

-To sell your work from a WordPress website you will require a plugin such as WooCommerce and some tech proficiency (or a programmer friend) to set it up properly.
 Whatever option you choose, be sure it includes an SSL certificate to process payments securely on your website.

 - Try to get your own name as a domain if you can.

 - WordPress owners should choose a portfolio or gallery-style theme to best showcase their work.

 - Link your website to your social media channels and promote your website to your followers.